 Before Baby: Pregnancy Months 5–7

 Introduce a change in schedule to your dog’s daily routine, randomly and slowly.
-Practice varied time in his confinement area with a KONG® or another stimulating puzzle toy.
+Practice varied time in their confinement area with a KONG® or another stimulating puzzle toy.
 This will make quiet-time training fun.
 If the expectant mother is the primary dog walker or caretaker, it’s time to introduce a new walker or caretaker.
 This can be a spouse, partner, friend, or professional dog walker.
 We have a referral list of dog walking services and pet sitters.

 Don’t overlook car safety.
 Your dog will need to be confined to a specific area of the car by a barrier or crate.
 This ensures a safe ride for both baby and dog.